snap-one/docs-driverworks-fundamentals/source/includes/6_Understanding .c4z Drivers/_6-WHATISAC4ZPROJFILE.md

 ## What is a .c4zproj File

 As described in the Understanding .c4z Files, a .c4z file is a zipped filed consisting of several directories and numerous files that (when zipped together) represent a device driver.
 DriverEditor views these assembled files as a "Project."
 When a .c4z file is imported or opened through the DriverEditor environment, a corresponding .c4zproj file is created.
-For example, let's assume the driver you wish to import into DriverEditor resides at the following location:
+For example, let's assume the driver you wish to import into DriverEditor resides at:

 `C:\Users\username.CONTROL4\Documents\Control4\Drivers`